Anis1988/P2_2ManyCooks/README.md

 * Ability to log in as an Admin with extra functionallity like delete recipe/user edit recipe
 * Ability to call a third API for nutritiion info
 * Ability to search recipe by Name / Tag / Ingredients
+* Ability to add your own recipe (needs to be approved by the admin)
 * implemented a Pagination feature

 #### To-do list: